 Clock partners (similar to Speed Dial Friends) is a management strategy that has been around for awhile and I have learned that not all teachers use clock partners in the same way.
-Here’s how I use it in my classroom as an option in which I still maintain a little control over who works with whom (and when).
+Here’s how I used it in my classroom as an option in which I still maintain a little control over who works with whom (and when).

 First, you’ll need a paper for each student to record their partners on.
 Here’s an example:

 Have students record this partner’s name in the 1:00 time slot.
-Students 1 and 24 are partners, 2 and 23, etc. To find the next partner, keep one half of your class in place (the half with your high rollers).
+Students 1 and 24 are partners, 2 and 23, etc. To find the next partner, keep one half of your class in place (the half with your more difficult students).
 The other half will slide one spot to the right (person on the end will walk around to the other side).
-It might look something like this:

 Have students record this partner’s name in the 2:00 time slot.
 Students 1 and 13 are partners, 2 and 24, etc. Continue until all slots are filled.

 Not all classes come in neatly packaged numbers (as you know).
 If you have fewer than 24 students, you might not want to use all 12 time slots.
 You also might choose to make a time slot a free choice.
 If you have an odd number, the odd man out can write down your name.
 When a new student arrives, substitute the new student’s name in your place.

 The next time you need students to partner up, just call out a time and students check their times, find their partners, and get started right away!

 This is another fun pair-up idea that takes more prep work, but can be tied into your academic content fairly easily.
 The first thing you need is puzzle pieces.
-I think the clipart variety work well because I can print them and add my own text.
-Here are some free puzzle piece clipart sets from Krista Wallden @ Creative Clips that are perfect for this project:
+I think the clipart variety work well because you can print them and add your own text.
+Here are some free puzzle piece clipart sets from Krista Wallden (Creative Clips) that are perfect for this project: Set 1 | Set 2.

 So how do you tie this into academics?
-If you’re working on synonyms, write matching pairs on the puzzle pieces.
+Working on synonyms?
+Write matching pairs on the puzzle pieces.
 If you’re working on multiplication facts, write the problem on one piece and the product on the other.

-If you laminate the pieces first, you can write on them with a vis-a-vis marker and change them as frequently as you want!
+By laminating the pieces first, you can write on them with a vis-a-vis marker and change them as frequently as you want!

 If you have old puzzles lying around, take 2-4 pieces out of each puzzle that interlock.
 Flip them over and write the academic content on the backside and you’ll be all set!